-Data silos make it hard to look at data as a whole because they create disconnected views.
+It makes looking at data as a whole hard because they create disconnected views.
 When your teams’ information and ideas are scattered, it’s natural that their decisions won’t be well thought out.

-In a sea of disconnected data systems, making decisions is like looking at the tip of a floating iceberg.
+Making decisions is like looking at the tip of a floating iceberg in a sea of disconnected data systems.
 The real risk is that your business users, data users, or even business executives don’t see the whole picture.
 They need to take advantage of important and deeper insights that can help your business grow strongly.

 Most companies want a 360° view of their customers because it lets them act proactively and send relevant, personalized messages to many customers at every stage of the customer journey.
-With silos of data, it’s almost impossible to get a single customer view.
+With silos of data, getting a single customer view is almost impossible.

 Silos decrease data quality and reliability

 Keeping business information in separate data systems makes it less valuable.
-When data is kept in silos, it quickly becomes out of date or wrong, which can cause your organization as a whole to have bad data integrity.
+When data is kept in silos, it quickly becomes outdated or wrong, which can cause your organization to have bad data integrity.

-Silos of data that aren’t connected may never be updated or checked because they aren’t linked to each other.
+Data silos that aren’t connected may never be updated or checked because they aren’t linked to each other.
 It can lead to inaccurate and old data.
-If this wrong information is used by your business or data users in their daily work, it could cause more problems.
+If your business or data users use this wrong information daily, it could cause more problems.

-In other situations, business teams may store duplicate information in their storage systems.
+Business teams may store duplicate information in their storage systems in other situations.
 The marketing and sales teams could duplicate small parts of the audience you want to reach for a specific project.
-Since many sources of information are only partly complete, this practice of duplicating data lowers the quality of the data.
+Since many sources of information are only partly complete, this practice of duplicating data lowers the quality of the relevant data.